AkshaySiwal/auto-scaler/README.md

 Suppose, for example, that a simple scaling policy for CPU utilisation recommends launching two replicas.
 Auto-Scaler launches two replicas and then pauses the scaling activities until the cooldown period ends.
 After the cooldown period ends, any scaling activities can resume.
 If CPU utilisation breaches the alarm-high threshold again, the auto-scaler scales out again, and the cooldown period takes effect again.
 However, if two replicas were enough to bring the metric value back down, the group would remain at its current size.
 See `cool_down_time_seconds` in the configurations.

+_**NOTE:**_ The cool-down period should be proportionate to the application start-up time to prevent the auto-scaler from scaling while replicas from previous scale-out operations are still in the startup phase.

 ### 2. Flapping Protection